clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 ## Comparing jobs with low and high salary

 The difference in salary between the groups with the lowest and highest average salaries is drastic.
-In the starting period of the survey data, the salary of the latter group was 10 times higher than that of the former.
+In the beginning period of the data, the salary of the latter group was 10 times higher than that of the former.

 Looking more closely, however, reveals that the group with low salary does better in terms of salary growth.
-The low salary group shows consistent increase in salary while the latter experienced some fluctation during the years.
+The low salary group shows consistent increase in salary while the latter experienced some fluctuation during the years.

-By the end of the survay, the ratio between salaries of the groups with the higest and lowest average salary has reduced to 5 times.
-In terms of trend, the average salary of all groups of workers resembles that of the group with lower salary because there are more workers in these groups compared to the groups with high salary.
-It is a separate data set but charts showing the distribution of number of workers in different occupations in 2001 and 2016 are provided [here]({{ site.url }}/pics/TH_AverageWagesByOccupation/workers-distribution.png) for a quick look.
+At the end of the data, the ratio between salaries of the groups with the highest and lowest average salary has reduced to 5 times.
+In terms of trend, the average salary of all groups of workers resembles that of the group with lower salary because there are more workers in these groups compared to workers in groups with high salary.
+For a quick check, [here]({{ site.url }}/pics/TH_AverageWagesByOccupation/workers-distribution.png) is a chart plotted using a separate dataset showing the distribution of number of workers in different occupations in 2001 and 2016.

 ```python